Leafwing-Studios/leafwing-website/content/blog/game-engine-glue/index.md

 {{ blog_image(
    path="blog/game-engine-glue/sponge-bob-meme.jpeg",
    alt="SpongeBob, happy: I'm going to put all these libraries together and make a game engine!
-SpongeBob, skeletalized: 10 years later...", caption="Meme from the Twitter post by Juan Linietsky, creator of Godot, that inspired this blog post."
+SpongeBob, skeletalized: 10 years later..."
 ) }}

 *Meme from the [Twitter post](https://twitter.com/reduzio/status/1550462229484560385) by Juan Linietsky, creator of [Godot], that inspired this blog post.*